AlexDelitzas/x-covid-ai-assistant/README.md

 ## Acknowledgements

 We would like to thank deeply the team behind [COVID-Net Open Source Initiative](https://github.com/lindawangg/COVID-Net).
-Our project is an attempt to incorporate COVID-Net into the heart of a web-based application that could be used by doctors as a guide on the examination process and triage.
+Our project is an attempt to incorporate COVID-Net into the heart of a web-based application that could be used by doctors as a guide on the examination process and patient triage.

 ## Demo